Electrochemical potential: Conflicting terminologies

+It is common in electrochemistry and solid-state physics to discuss both the chemical potential and the electrochemical potential of the electrons.
+The definitions of these two terms are sometimes swapped, but this is rare and most sources use the convention described in this article.

 The term electrochemical potential is sometimes used to mean an electrode potential (either of a corroding electrode, an electrode with a non-zero net reaction or current, or an electrode at equilibrium).
 In some contexts, the electrode potential of corroding metals is called "electrochemical corrosion potential", which is often abbreviated as ECP, and the word "corrosion" is sometimes omitted.
 This usage can lead to confusion.
 The two quantities have different meanings and different dimensions: the dimension of electrochemical potential is energy per mole while that of electrode potential is voltage (energy per charge).